elisabethirgens/booster2024-git-workshop/adventures/investigate-git-history.md

 ### What’s going on in that file?
 Why is this line of code there?

-Try these examples to investigate the Eleventy config of this repo, where I have taken extra care to leave some context for the commits in the commit messages…
+Try these examples to investigate this repo, where I have taken extra care to leave some context for the commits in the commit messages…

+- `git log adventures/checkout.md`
 - `git blame eleventy.config.js`
 - `git show 16cb3ac6 72ae99dc --quiet`
 - `git log eleventy.config.js`